 Day 1 Delhi

-Arrive in Delhi at any time, there are no planned activities till the late afternoon, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
+Arrive in Delhi at any time.
+Opt to book an arrival transfer with G Adventures and be picked up by Women on Wheels, a Planeterra-supported project.
+This program provides safe and reliable transport for women travellers, while providing a dignified livelihood for local women from resource-poor communities.
+There are no planned activities till the late afternoon, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 At 14.00pm we will have a group meeting where you will meet your fellow group members (Check the notice board in hotel lobby to confirm time) to go over the details of your trip.
 This will be followed by a short orientation to Connaught Place by metro and a walk to India Gate.
 Check the notice board to see where the group meeting will be held.
 New Delhi, the capital of India is one of the most historic capitals in the world and three of its monuments- the Qutab Minar, Red Fort and Humayun's Tomb - have been declared World Heritage Sites.
 It offers a multitude of interesting places and attractions to the visitor, so much so that it becomes difficult to decide from where to begin exploring the city.
 In Old Delhi, there are attractions like mosques, forts, markets and other monuments depicting India's Muslim history.
 New Delhi, on the other hand, is a modern city designed by Edwin Lutyens and Herbert Baker.
 Tree covered wide streets with many roundabouts are notable in New Delhi.
 Home to many government buildings and embassies, as well as Rashtrapati Bhawan, the one-time imperial residence of the British viceroys; India Gate, a memorial raised in honor of the Indian soldiers martyred during the Afghan war.
 Further out in the southern suburbs you will discover more history including Humayun's Tomb, said to be the forerunner of the Taj Mahal at Agra; the Purana Quila, built by Humayun, with later-day modifications by Sher Shah Suri; Qutab Minar, built by Qutb-ud-din Aybak of the Slave Dynasty; and the incredible lotus-shaped Bahá'í House of Worship.
 There are a number of outstanding museums worth visiting including the Craft Museum, National Gallery and Birla House (Ghandi Smirti) and Indira Gandhi Memorial Museum.
 (Note many museums are closed on Monday).
 There are so many options for dining, from age-old eateries in the by lanes of the Old Walled City to glitzy, specialty restaurants in five-star hotels, Delhi is a movable feast.
 Restaurants and bars cater to all tastes and budgets.
 The best of Mughlai cuisine can be enjoyed at Karims, (both in Jama Masjid and Nizamuddin) where recipes, dating from the times o the Mughals have been the closely guarded secret of generations of chefs.
 The finest Frontier cuisine is available at the Bukhara, recently voted as the best Indian restaurant in the world!!
 And at the other end of the scale there are the many popular roadside eateries where kebabs, naan and rotis (Indian breads) and dosa (South Indian pancakes) are the order of the day.
 A delightful outlet offering a range of Indian cuisines are the food stalls at Dilli Haat.
 Here, the cuisine of different states is made available.
 Set in the midst of a spacious crafts bazaar these cafes are a very pleasant place to enjoy food.

 Days 2-3 Jaipur